Change General preferences on Mac

 (not available on all computers)

-If your Mac supports Handoff, select the checkbox to turn on Handoff between your Mac, iOS and iPadOS devices, and Apple Watch set up with iCloud.
+If your Mac supports Handoff, turn on Handoff between your Mac, iOS and iPadOS devices, and Apple Watch set up with iCloud.
 See Pick up where you left off with Handoff on Mac.

 When this option is selected, you can use Universal Clipboard to copy and paste between your devices.